KevinJohnson42/salesman/README.md

     git clone https://github.com/KevinJohnson42/salesman

+Read the rules.
 Create a directory with your name and start writing some code.
 Place your results in "results" then contact kevin to update scores.

 ### Rules
 1. No duplicating or creating new points.
+2. Write your own code.

 ### Example
 In route25, there are 50 bytes.
 Each pair of bytes makes a 2d point (x,y).